jvalkeal/setup-cf-cli/README.md

 as latest within _0.x_ like _v0.0.1_.

 **NOTE:** While not recommended you can also use _master_ as a version which would always have latest development version.
+Just remember that _master_ may not be stable.

 # License